n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

 ### Enumeration

-We start by running nmap scan against all ports:
+We start by running nmap scan against the target DC-5 192.168.120.57 running in our virtual machine environment.

 ```markdown
 ┌──(ramdac㉿virlnx)-[~]